-CPF Radio Hour is a new project that went live on April 11, presented by Cary Playwrights’ Forum; an hourly radio show dedicated to showcasing plays from up and coming playwrights via a live ‘play it by ear’ performance every week (recorded for subsequent listening on-demand).
+The CPF Radio Hour went live on April 11 2017, presented by Cary Playwrights’ Forum; an hourly radio show dedicated to showcasing plays from up and coming playwrights via a live ‘play it by ear’ performance every week (recorded for subsequent listening on-demand).
 Hear trending, heart-rending stories!
 The emphasis will be on new material from playwrights local to North Carolina but any writer with a connection to NC is encouraged to submit their work.

 Currently the show is scheduled for Tuesday nights (9-10pm broadcast time, WCOM 103.5 FM Carrboro – direct link to the livestream here) but that is subject to change.
-You can listen to producer Greg Guiliano discuss the venture on this WHUP radio interview (at about minute 39).
+You can listen to founding producer Glenn Greggs discuss the venture on this WHUP radio interview (at about minute 39).
 As of July 2018 Christian O’Neal has replaced Glenn as the producer and host!

 Want to be a part of it?

 CPF Radio Hour & Cary Playwrights Forum are equal opportunity platforms.
 All are welcome.

 If interested in submitting scripted material, please see Submissions below.

 If interested in taking part as an actor/voice artist, please see the section for Performers.

 If interest in listening to previous episodes, please see the Archive area.